futursolo/stylist-rs/css-in-rust/README.md

 ## Yew

-In order to use a created style in yew just insert it into the class attribute like that:
+In order to enable all yew integration use the feature `yew_integration` for CSSinRust in your `Cargo.toml`.
+Then create a style and use it with yew like this:

 ```rust
 impl Component for HelloComponent {